cloud-gov/cg-site/_posts/2017-08-16-release-notes.md

   - /updates/2017-08-16-release-notes/
 ---

-Curious what’s new that you might find helpful as a cloud.gov user?
+Curious what’s new that you might find helpful as a Cloud.gov user?
 Here are highlights from our platform updates over the past two weeks.

 ### Added